 If you don’t have any appropriate attire to wear in your closet, consider investing in a classic, versatile, little black dress.
 If you aren’t ready to invest in one dress, consider borrowing a dress from a friend or family member who wears the same size as you.
 Another option is to borrow a dress from sites like Rent the Runway.

-If you’re invited to multiple pre-wedding events, but you don’t have the budget to buy a gift for the shower, bachelorette party and the wedding, it’s perfectly acceptable to give only one special gift to the happy couple.
+If you’re invited to multiple pre-wedding events, don’t feel pressured to buy a gift for every event.
+If you don’t have the budget to buy a gift for the shower, bachelorette party, and also the wedding, it’s perfectly acceptable to give just one special gift to the happy couple.

 If you can’t seem to afford anything on the couple’s registry, consider going in on a big gift with a group of friends or family members.
 If you are unable to combine your purchasing power with others, remember cash is always king.